buildkite/migration/Readme.md

 # Buildkite Migration tool

-A tool to transition pipelines from other CI providers to Buildkite.
+A tool to help kick start the transition of pipelines from other CI providers, to Buildkite.

 ```shell
 $ buildkite-compat examples/circleci/legacy.yml